antonioalberti/novagenesis/README.md

 NRNCS - It is 2021 service that integrates PSS, GIRS and HTS in a unique service.
 NRNCS offers a publish/subscribe API for NG services.
 It also implements a Hash Table data structure to store domain level name bindings and employs Linux file system to store associated content files (e.g. .jpg photos).
 Every NG domain must have at least one NRNCS instance, or alternatively, one PSS, GIRS and HTS.

 Plots - Contais a script for plotting NG output files in GNU Plot.
 Some NG services generate statistics of their operations that can be plotted by a script like this.

+PGCS - It is aimed at message forwarding and routing over link layer.
+It provides: message  encapsulation  over  already  established  networking technologies,  such  as Ethernet, Wi-Fi, LoRa  or  Bluetooth;  a  proxy  service  to represent other NG services inside an OS; and bootstrapping functionalities  to  initialize  a  domain.
+PGCS  enables  PSS,GIRS  and  HTS  discovery  during  initialization.
+Since  an  address is a name that denotes the position to where an existence can inhabit or be attached, PGCS relays on HTS to store name-bindings among already established address formats (e.g. a physical world  or  an  emulated  MAC  Ethernet)  and/or  NG  addresses.
+PGCS also has an internal hash table in which it copies/locally stores  discovered  NBs.
+Independently  of  the  address  formatused to connect PGCSes, inside NG all the communication is ID-oriented.
+Additionally to the gateway functionality, PGCS publishes  NBs  about  NG  services  inside  an  OS  to  other PGCSes in the same domain.
+PGCS can also represent physical things, acting as a digital twin.
+See more here: (PDF) Advancing NovaGenesis Architecture Towards Future Internet of Things.
+Available from: https://www.researchgate.net/publication/318279437_Advancing_NovaGenesis_Architecture_Towards_Future_Internet_of_Things [accessed Sep 25 2021].

 PSS - By using PSS, other NG services or applications can expose its NBs to other services or discover how published names are related one another.
 Eventually, services can successively subscribe NBs to identify and locate other existences, storing these NBs in their local hash tables (every NG service also has a hash table), and routing/forwarding information based on them.
 The NB/content subscription model also employs transfer of digitally signed hash table keys.
 In 2021, PSS was integrated into NRNCS process.